 Smaller organizations might choose to administer keeper as single level, meaning no additional nodes are created by the Keeper Administrator.
 In this scenario, all provisioned users, roles, and teams are accessed from the default Root Node.
 The advantage to this configuration is there is no additional navigation required to find objects as they are listed under the default root level and easily accessed by navigating to the appropriate tab (user, role, teams).
 Larger organizations may find benefit in organizing locations or departments into multiple nodes.
-Users can then be provisioned under their perspective node and have roles configured to match the specific needs of the business.
-One of the advantages in defining nodes is help support the concept of delegated administration.
-A delegated administrator can be granted some or all of the Administrative permissions but only on their perspective node (or sub nodes) to help reduce the administration load on the primary Keeper Administrators.
+Users can then be provisioned under their respective node and have roles configured to match the specific needs of the business.
+One of the advantages in defining multiple nodes is to help support the concept of delegated administration.
+A delegated administrator can be granted some or all of the Administrative permissions but only on their respective node (or sub nodes) to help reduce the administration load on the primary Keeper Administrators.
 When the Keeper Bridge is installed for Active Directory synchronization, AD Organizational Units are identified as Nodes.
-Users and security groups within specific organizational units in Active Directory will be placed in the corresponding Node in the Keeper Admin Console.
+Users and security groups, within specific organizational units in Active Directory, will be placed in the corresponding Node within the Keeper Admin Console.

 To manually create Nodes and Sub Nodes, select the + button.
 The Add Node window will appear.
 Type the name of the Node in the Name field and select the node where you want the new node to be added in the tree structure.